trancelestial/Collynx/README.md

 ## ColLynx
 ### Short description
-2017 summer semester team project.
+2017 summer semester group project.

-This is a tool that helps people collaborate online and interactively.
-It provids shared canvas that displays what each user is drawing in real time with a possibility of sharing your background screen and also using as offline presenting tool.
+This is a tool that helps people collaborate interactively online.
+It provids shared canvas that displays what each user is drawing in real time with a possibility of sharing your background screen.
+It can also be used offline as presenting tool.

-People can collaborate and explain ideas easily by being able to draw on a shared board.

 ### Requirements:
 * g++